Transporting a loved one after they’ve passed

 If you want to use a funeral home in another state, it’s important to be aware of the laws in each state regarding how the body must be prepared and handled when crossing state lines.

-Both Alabama and Alaska require that the body be embalmed before crossing state lines, no matter the means of transportation.
-In California, Idaho, Kansas, Minnesota, and New Jersey, embalming is required if the body is transported on a common carrier such as a plane or train.
-However, should the person be Muslim, Jewish, or any other religion that prohibits embalming, religious guidelines, per the Religious Freedom Act, supersede these laws.
-In these cases refrigeration can be used instead.
+Alabama, Alaska, and New Jersey require that the body be embalmed before crossing state lines, no matter the means of transportation.
+In California, Idaho, Kansas, Minnesota, and New Jersey, embalming may be needed if the body is transported on a common carrier such as a plane, but be sure to double check with a funeral director.
+However, should the person be Muslim, Jewish, or any other religion that prohibits embalming, it may be possible to request a religious exemption from embalming requirements.
+In many cases, state or federal laws (such as the Religious Freedom Restoration Act) allow for accommodations, but these are not automatic and may require documentation or approval from authorities.
+When an exemption is granted, refrigeration is often accepted as an alternative to embalming.
+It’s important to check with local authorities or a funeral director to ensure compliance with all applicable laws.

-This is a good example of why having a funeral director is so helpful: they can provide you with answers you don’t have to scramble to find on your own, helping to relieve some of your burden.
+These are good examples of why having a funeral director is so helpful: they can provide you with answers you don’t have to scramble to find on your own, helping to relieve some of your burden.

 When we lose someone dear to us, our reactions will vary.
 Some people will want to take a step back and let others take control of the whole process, while others want to be really involved.
 Grief comes out in different ways, and there’s no right or wrong way to grieve.
 But a good way to help ease some of this pain, especially with something as delicate as transporting the body of a loved one, is to leave as much of it to the professionals as you can.
 It’s time to focus on what needs to be done, but you also need to allow yourself the space and time to grieve.

 You may be eligible for free bereavement support.
 Empathy can help with everything from funeral planning to estate administration, with step-by-step guidance and real-time expert support.
-Many people get free premium access to Empathy as a benefit with their life insurance claim.
-We partner with New York Life, Guardian Life Insurance Company, Bestow, Lemonade, and other leading carriers.
-When you make your life insurance claim, talk to your representative about whether Empathy is a benefit they offer.
+Over 40 million people in the US & Canada get free premium access to Empathy via their life insurance provider or directly via their employer.
+Ask your insurance carrier, agent, or claims center if your coverage includes Empathy.